-As the proposed Khoe WEF, located approximately 8 km to the south of the proposed Hugo WEF development, was assessed concurrently by the author, the potential impacts are well understood and the cumulative impacts were considered.
-The contributions of the proposed developments to cumulative impacts specific to Riverine Rabbit would likely be low as the total footprint within the preferred habitats of this species would be minimal relative to the extent of habitat available.
+As the proposed Hugo WEF, located approximately 8 km to the north of the proposed Khoe WEF development, was assessed concurrently by the author, the potential impacts are well understood and the cumulative impacts were considered.
+The contributions of the proposed developments to cumulative negative impacts specific to faunal SCCs would likely be low as the total footprint within the preferred habitats of this species would be minimal relative to the extent of habitat available.
 The existing extent of cultivated land, however, remains the most notable impact in the area for animals and restricts movement across the landscape.
-The proposed development introduces the potential to reduce some of the impacts to animal habitats imposed by vegetation clearing associated with agricultural activity and solar facilities.
+The proposed development introduces the potential to minimize some of the negative impacts to animal habitats imposed by vegetation clearing associated with agricultural activity and nearby solar facilities, particularly through the improvement of movement corridors.
 Agricultural activity and solar photovoltaic facilities generally require proportionally larger areas of habitat clearing compared to wind energy developments.
-The proposed development would not likely have a negative impact the long-term persistence or viability of local populations.